 Enhancement of coal quality, as well as the stabilization of coal production volumes;

-Intensification of local and renewable energy resource development (hydro and wind power, peat, etc.);
+Intensification of local and renewable energy resource development (hydropower and wind power, peat, etc.);

 Prioritizing electricity generation development, based on competitive and ecologically clean power plants;

-Safety and reliability enhancement of the first generation nuclear power plants (NPPs) and development of new, advanced NPPs.
+Safety and reliability enhancement of the Gen I NPPs and development of new, advanced NPPs.

-The new technological energy policy is oriented towards:
+The new technological energy policy is oriented towards the following:

 Radical enhancement of both the cost effectiveness and energy efficiency of all stages of the extraction, conversion, distribution and utilization of energy resources;